 Can EPS Cause Health Symptoms?

-Freshly cut or crushed EPS can produce fine dust.
-This may irritate the lungs or eyes.
-However, EPS dust is not toxic.
-It can cause minor symptoms like coughing or sneezing, similar to dust from flour or sawdust.
+Freshly cut or crushed EPS may produce fine dust that can irritate the lungs or eyes.
+However, this dust is not toxic and behaves similarly to other common airborne particles.

 Environmental and Health Impact